 Luis is Head of School at St. Martin’s Episcopal School in Atlanta, GA.
 Previously, he was Head of School at Marin Horizon School in Mill Valley for six years.
 He was the Principal of Middle School at Fieldston School in New York City for four years, responsible for the leadership and operation of close to 400 middle school students and approximately 60 faculty and staff members.
 He was the Middle School Director at University Preparatory Academy in Seattle for two years and spent four years as Assistant Head of the Lower School (315 students) at The Shipley School near Philadelphia.
 Luis began his career with ten years in Maryland schools, the first three at West Nottingham Academy, and the next seven years at The Bullis School in Potomac, MD as a teacher, Director of the Summer Institute, Foreign Studies Program, and Assistant Admissions Director.
 He received his B.A. degree from Allegheny College, his MBA from Johns Hopkins Univeristy and his Ed.D from the University of Pennsylvania.

 Alyene Schneidewind is a Transformation Executive and Strategist, with more than 20 years in the technology industry.
-She brings extensive experience leading business and organizational transformation initiatives, with remarkable emotional intelligence, communication, change management, influence and integrity.
-Currently Alyene is the Vice President of Strategic Alliances leading Salesforce’s highest level of innovation partnerships with their most strategic customers.
-Prior to joining Salesforce, Alyene worked for Bay Networks and Nortel, developing next-generation business solutions.
-She has held leadership roles in Strategy, Consulting, Professional Services and Human Resources.
+Currently, Alyene is the Vice President of Strategic Alliances leading Salesforce’s most innovative partnerships.
+She has also held leadership roles in Strategy, Consulting, Professional Services and Human Resources.

 A Michigan native, Alyene earned a degree in Social Relations from Michigan State University.
-She currently lives in Tiburon, California with her husband Scott and two daughters, Erin and Logan.
+She currently lives in Tiburon, California with her husband and two daughters.
 Alyene and her family love the outdoors, Bay Area sports and are passionate advocates of the Paley Institute, a nonprofit that provides medical care for rare pediatric orthopedic conditions.
-In her local community she has served as a board member of the Belvedere Tiburon Child Care Center, coached Tiburon Girls softball and also serves as an advocate for Genesys Works students, a non-profit and social enterprise changing the trajectory of life for disadvantaged high school students through meaningful work experiences.
+In her local community, she has served as a board member of the Belvedere Tiburon Child Care Center, and a coach for Tiburon Girls Softball.
+She also serves as an advocate for Genesys Works students, a non-profit and social enterprise, changing the trajectory of life for disadvantaged high school students through meaningful work experiences.

 Lori moved to the Bay Area 16 years ago, having lived the majority of her life in Westchester County, NY.
 As an educator, she taught at the Ursuline School in New Rochelle, NY, having two separate tenures; the first, teaching Physical Education and Health, the second, focusing on reading and language development.
 As a community volunteer in Marin County, she has been active in her children’s school (MCDS, San Domenico and The Urban School of San Francisco), the Marin Literacy Program and Aim High.
 Lori is also active as an annual fund solicitor for her alma mater, Skidmore College.
 Lori graduated with a BS degree and teaching certification for grades K-12 in Physical Education and Health.
 She has completed 24 credit hours in a Special Education Masters Program.
 She enjoys the outdoors, travel, but most of all, making a difference in the lives of children through education.
 Lori lives in Tiburon with her husband.
 Her children reside in Manhattan.